-\section{Stochastic particle flow as a Gaussian sum filter}
+\section{Stochastic Particle Flow as a Gaussian Sum Filter}

-In this section we derive a filter that approximates the posterior probability density as a Gaussian mixture by means of the stochastic particle flow, referred to as the stochastic-particle-flow Gaussian sum filter (SPF-GS).
+In this section we use stochastic particle flow to derive a filter that approximates the posterior probability density as a Gaussian mixture.
+We refer to the resulting filter as the stochastic particle flow Gaussian sum filter (SPF-GS).

-\subsection{The mixture-based approximating measure}
+\subsection{The Mixture-Based Approximating Measure}